Logo

 Selecting Multiple Sections

-You can then use the toolbar at the bottom of your screen to make bulk edits to those sections.
+You can then use the toolbar to make bulk edits to the sections you selected.

 Adding Cues